 How are those entering Tabitha Living Communities/Offices being screened?

-- Every person entering a Tabitha Living Community/location or performing Tabitha work in the field is being tracked and monitored prior to beginning their work/entering Resident areas/homes:
+- Every person entering a Tabitha Living Community/location or performing Tabitha work in the field is being screened prior to beginning their work/entering Resident areas/homes:

-- This includes completing a Screening Questionnaire about change in health, travel or contact with others
+- This includes completing a screening about change in health, travel or contact with others

 - Vendors have designated outside drop sites to provide delivery of goods